Shoprenter/sr-api-docs/development/frontend-api/01_shoprenterjs_api.md

 }
 ```

-In the case of unregistered customers, some properties of the ``user'' object can be empty strings.
-Furthermore, ``user.id'' is zero in the case of an unregistered visitor.
+In the case of unregistered customers, some properties of the ``user`` object can be empty strings.
+Furthermore, ``user.id`` is zero in the case of an unregistered visitor.

-The ``shippingMethod'' and ``paymentMethod'' objects can be included in some events with an empty ``name'' property.
+The ``shippingMethod`` and ``paymentMethod`` objects can be included in some events with an empty ``name`` property.
 For example, by definition, these cannot be interpreted at the start of a checkout process, but if the customer has already entered them and jumps back to the first step, they can already be interpreted.

 Make sure that the passed javascript closure has a parameter, the name of which can be arbitrary, e.g. event or e.
 Thus, by requesting the e.details property, we get access to the event data.